oceantracker/oceantracker/_todo.md

 2. faster to do dry cellby updating adjacency matrix? aviods addtional decsion in cel serach
 1. throw error if all release points in a release group or all of polygon vertices  are outside domain
 1. Spell checking dictionary like class, against existing keys
+1. for nested grids, find cells of transferred particles faster with map of nearest cell in new grid too old grid cell

 ## Niggles that need sorting some time